ALMPartners/ahjo/README.md

 ahjo-upgrade -v v3.1.0
 ```

-## Ahjo scan as a pre-commit hook
+# <u>Ahjo scan pre-commit hook</u>
 Ahjo scan can be used as a pre-commit hook to prevent committing files that contain sensitive information (e.g. personal identity numbers) to the repository.
-This may be done by using a Git pre-commit hook script that automatically executes ahjo-scan command on each commit and prevents the commit if the scan finds matches with the defined search rules.
+This can be accomplished by utilizing a Git pre-commit hook script that automatically executes ahjo-scan command on each commit and prevents the commit if the scan finds matches with the defined search rules.
-Using the hook requires that you have `ahjo-scan.exe` available as a shell command (e.g. the tool is installed from an MSI package, see Installation Guide 3).
+To use the hook, you need to have the ahjo-scan.exe accessible as a shell command. (e.g. the tool is installed from an MSI package, see Installation Guide 3).

-### Setting up the hook
+## Setting up the hook
 To install the hook, run the following command in the project root directory:
 ```
 ahjo-install-git-hook